spiritfader/Buying-Guide/psu.md

 ---
-title: PSUs
+title: How to buy a PSU
 layout: home
 nav_order: 1
 has_toc: true
 permalink: /psu
 ---
-# How to buy a PSU
+# What to look for when buying a PSU

 There are a few key things you want your PSU to succeed at.
 It must:
 - Not explode/catch fire/trip a breaker/otherwise threaten your safety